TESSPayments/tesspayments-ios-sdk/README.md

   </a>
 </p>

-Akurateco iOS SDK was developed and designed with one purpose: to help the iOS developers easily integrate the Akurateco API Payment Platform for a specific merchant.
+TESS Payments iOS SDK was developed and designed with one purpose: to help the iOS developers easily integrate the TESS Payments API Payment Platform for a specific merchant.

 The main aspects of the Akurateco iOS SDK: